square/cocoapods-generate/README.md

     --podfile-path=PATH                    Path to podfile to use
     --use-podfile                          Whether restrictions should be copied from the podfile
+    --use-podfile-plugins                  Whether plugins should be copied from the podfile
-    --use-lockfile                         Whether the lockfile should be used --use-lockfile-versions                Whether versions from the lockfile should be used
+    --use-lockfile                         Whether the lockfile should be used to discover transitive dependencies
+    --use-lockfile-versions                Whether versions from the lockfile should be used
     --use-libraries                        Whether to use libraries instead of